-- Create a vibrant, colourful library setting - which incorporates breakout furniture.
-The most interesting the breakout furniture is the more engaging this is for children.
+Children’s libraries might incorporate breakout furniture, to encourage children to sit in a quiet and relaxing area.
+The more interesting the breakout furniture, the more engaging this is for children.
+Add different colours and textures to make the area fun and exciting.
 They can choose a book and sit down in a ‘hide-away’ seating and start reading.

 Ensuring a library area has a good stock of books available, that are in good condition, is essential for the encouragement of reading for pleasure, with it being at the core of the new curriculum.
 The books could have additional support in the form of board games with written instructions, comics, letter games, even pen pals.
 This alternative form might sneak under the radar of children not interested in reading.

 Have an area that is vibrant and interesting for story time where the children can sit down to engage in stories read by the teacher.
 This area can be in your school library or the classroom.
 Use colourful rugs and cushions for the younger children and create a cosy environment.
 You could try introducing question time which can make story time more interactive for the children.